copenlu/check-worthiness-pu-learning/README.md

-# Fact Check-Worthiness Detection as Positive Unlabelled Learning
+# Claim Check-Worthiness Detection as Positive Unlabelled Learning
 Dustin Wright and Isabelle Augenstein

 To appear in Findings of EMNLP 2020.